Azure-Samples/storage-blob-resize-function-node/README.md

 This sample implements a function triggered by Azure Blob Storage to resize an image in Node.js.
 Once the image is resized, the thumbnail image is uploaded back to blob storage.

-The key aspects of this sample are in the function bindings and function implementation.
+The key aspects of this sample are in the function bindings and implementation.

 ## Function bindings
-In order to interface with image data, you need to configure the function to process data a binary data.
+In order to interface with image data, you need to configure the function to process binary data.

-This code listing sets the `datatype` parameter to `binary` in the `function.json` file.
+The following code sets the `datatype` parameter to `binary` in the `function.json` file.

 ```javascript
 {